Chappaquiddick (film): Production

 On December 14, 2015, it was announced that Sam Taylor-Johnson would direct the film, though she later dropped out.
 On April 25, 2016, it was announced Jason Clarke would play Ted Kennedy, with John Curran directing.
-On July 7, 2016, Kate Mara and Ed Helms joined the cast, to play Mary Jo Kopechne and Joe Gargan, respectively.
+On July 7, 2016, Kate Mara and Ed Helms joined the cast, to play Mary Jo Kopechne and Joseph Gargan, respectively.
 On July 20, 2016, Bruce Dern was added as Joseph P. Kennedy Sr., while Jim Gaffigan and Olivia Thirlby joined the cast on August 31, 2016, and principal photography began in Boston on September 7, 2016.

 The car crash was filmed on a recreation of the Dike Bridge in a water tank at Baja Studios in Rosarito, Baja California, Mexico.

 Release

 On September 8, 2017, Entertainment Studios acquired distribution rights to the film for $4 million.
 The film premiered at the 2017 Toronto International Film Festival on September 10.
 The film was initially scheduled for an awards season release, on December 8, 2017, but was moved back to April 6, 2018.
 The studio spent $16 million on prints and advertising.